Post Shooting Procedures

 Police Officers involved in a shooting incident are not required in law to provide blood samples.

 This Post Incident Procedure can take many hours.
 Often Police Officers have already been on duty for some time before the incident.
 Their welfare is taken very seriously.
-No Firearms Officers want to shoot anybody, and this rare event can cause severe trauma to the officer and their family.
+On the rare occasions firearms officers do discharge their firearms, the incident can cause severe trauma to the officer and his/her family.

 When the investigators are happy with the information and evidence they have officers will go home.